Nothing in life is to be feared. It is only to be understood. – Marie Curie

 Fears naturally breed destructive behaviors that sabotage us from moving forward with our lives in proactive ways.

-Destructive behaviors can be in the form of habits of laziness, procrastination, doubting ourselves, purposefully neglecting our responsibilities, etc. These behaviors are only prevalent within our lives because of the fears that we allow to dwell within our hearts.
+Destructive behaviors can be in the form of habits of laziness, procrastination, doubting ourselves, purposefully neglecting our responsibilities, etc. These behaviors are only prevalent in our lives because of the fears that we allow to dwell within our hearts.

 Work your way to overcome your fears, and you will find your destructive behaviors begin to fade away.